Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Details on experiments

-Table \ref{table:dataset_spec} details the datasets from \cite{baydogan2015multivarate} that were used for the TSC experiment.
-The columns are defined as follows: $n_c$ denotes the number of classes, $d$ the dimension of the state space, $l_\bx$ the range of sequence lengths, $n_\bX$ and $n_{\bX_\star}$ respectively denote the number of examples in the prespecified training the testing sets.
+\paragraph{Datasets.} Table \ref{table:dataset_spec} details the datasets from \citet{baydogan2015multivarate} that were used for the TSC experiment.
+The columns are defined as follows: $n_c$ denotes the number of classes, $d$ the dimension of the state space, $L_\bx$ the range of sequence lengths, $n_\bX$ and $n_{\bX_\star}$ respectively denote the number of examples in the prespecified training and testing sets.
 As preprocessing, the state space dimensions were normalized to zero mean and unit variance.

-\paragraph{Implementation details.} The two models, SNLST and FCN-SNSLST, are structured as detailed on Figure \ref{fig:nlst_architectures}, where SNLST only consists of the stacked NLST block, while FCN-SNLST consists of both the CNN and NLST block.
-In the CNN block, each convolutional layer is preceded by a time-embedding layer and succeeded by a batch normalization layer and a \texttt{ReLU} activation.
-In the SNLST block, each NLST layer is preceded by a time embedding and a differencing layer and succeeded by a flattening\footnote{By flattening we mean merging all dimensions except the batch and time axes.} and a batch normalization layer, as motivated in Appendix \ref{app:variations}.
-Note that in the SNLST architecture, the first time difference layer has width $d+1$ instead of the $65$ in FCN-SNLST.

-We have additionally reimplemented FCN and ResNet using exactly the same settings and training methodology as in \cite{Wang2017TSCfromScratch}, \cite{Fawaz2019DLforTSC}.
-FCN is a convolutional network similar to the CNN block in our model, but with larger layer widths of $[128, 256, 128]$, no time-embeddings and a final final GAP layer.
-The ResNet model consists of 3 such CNN blocks, each of 3 convolutional layers with varying widths, and residual connections in-between.
-Hence, it is the largest model among the considered architectures.
-We implemented all models in Keras using the Tensorflow blackend, while for our NLST layers we used our own Tensorflow implementation.
-Code is available at \texttt{GITHUBAUTHOR}.

-\paragraph{Parameter comparison.} Table \ref{table:params} depicts the median number of parameters for the deep learning models and their absolute deviation.
-We can see that while SNLST has about half as many parameters as FCN-SNLST due to the added CNN block in the latter, FCN-SNLST still has less parameters than FCN by a factor of 3 as it is a much thinner network.
-ResNet has the largest number of parameters with about twice as many as FCN.
-The absolute deviation is relatively small for all as the only source variation is the size of the kernel in the first layer due to varying state space dimensionality.
-Furthermore, although we did not include MLSTMFCN in the parameter comparison, another deep learning architecture among the baselines, it is straightforward to see that it has at least as many parameters as FCN, since it is given by the concatenation of the FCN model with an LSTM layer.
+From the experiment, we excluded the datasets {\sc LP1, LP2, \dots LP5}, because all of these contain a very low number of training examples ($n_\bX < 50$ for 4 out of 5), and also a low signal-to-noise ratio (around 60\%-80\% accuracy achieved by non-DL, classic time series classifiers), which is arguably not the setting when deep learning becomes particularly relevant.